Campaign of the Month: October 2017

 How V5’s metaplot developments manifest in New Orleans, in any case, will depend significantly upon PC actions.

-Follow-Up Q: I’m not a fan of V5’s setting changes.
+Setting: Follow-up question.
+I’m not a fan of V5’s setting changes.
 Should I still play?

 V5 has been pretty controversial among the fandom, or at least the fandom on the Onyx Path forums.
 There has been a lot of criticism directed at the scope and nature of V5’s metaplot changes: “The Beckoning + Second Inquisition completely upends the setting in distasteful ways,” “It was a bad idea to all but destroy the Sabbat,” “It’s silly so many cross-national intelligence agencies would actually trust each other enough to work together,” “Vienna being subject to a supposed 2008 ISIS terrorist attack is problematic for lots of reasons,” and so on.
 I’ve read a lot of forum posts that consider issues with V5’s setting in greater depth and intelligence than it seems like White Wolf did.